First Presbyterian Church (Utica, New York): History

 Ralph Adams Cram, architect for the Cathedral of St. John the Divine in New York City, was chosen to design the new church.
 A major requirement of the plans was to reuse the walnut pews from the Washington Street church, a factor which would determine many of the dimensions of the new church.
 Some of the decorative woodwork in Brewer Chapel came from the old building and temporarily graced the Oneida Square storefront which was used as a transitional sanctuary.

-Ground breaking for the new building occurred in July 1922, followed by the laying of the cornerstone in December.
-Occupancy and dedication took place Sunday, May 11, 1924, followed by four weeks of special events.
+Groundbreaking for the new building occurred in July 1922, followed by the laying of the cornerstone in December.
+Occupancy and dedication took place on Sunday, May 11, 1924, followed by four weeks of special events.
 The total cost of the building of the church was somewhat over $275,000, most of which was raised at two worship services in May 1922.

-The structure we now call the Church House was built in 1899 as a lavish private residence by Robert MacKinnon.
+The structure now called the Church House was built in 1899 as a lavish private residence by Robert MacKinnon.
 It cost MacKinnon $150,000 to build and $50,000 - $75,000 to operate.
 A few years later, MacKinnon was forced into bankruptcy and in 1911 the home was purchased for $40,000 by Charles A. Borst and his wife Grace Olmstead Borst.
-After his unexpected death in 1918, Mrs. Borst was forced to sell he house for $50,000 to a group of entrepreneurs who planned to turn it into an apartment house.
+After his unexpected death in 1918, Mrs. Borst was forced to sell the house for $50,000 to a group of entrepreneurs who planned to turn it into an apartment house.
 Before the new owners had occupied the building, the church became interested in the property and the resale price climbed overnight to $65,000.

-The year 1961 saw the joining of the Church and the Church House with the construction of a number of classrooms, Fellowship Hall, a modernized kitchen and the installation of the magnificent Casavant Freres organ.
+1961 saw the joining of the Church and the Church House with the construction of a number of classrooms, Fellowship Hall, and a modernized kitchen, and the installation of a Casavant Freres organ.

 Throughout its history, First Presbyterian Church has had a strong mission emphasis.
 It has produced at least 17 missionaries and 24 ministers.
 The first Home Missionary Society was established in 1843 and in 1877 the women's Missionary Society was organized.

 As of February 2020, the church building was for sale.